 In this example, all waveforms in the plot group share a common vertical scale.
-To use different scales disable the Plot Properties (F10) / Same Y Scales for Each Plot Group option and enter the scales you want in the Y Range field.
-All waveforms in a plot group always share the same horizontal or X scale.
+To use different scales disable the Plot Properties (F10) / Scales and Formats / Same Y Scales for Each Plot Group option and enter the scales you want in the Y Range field.
+All waveforms in a plot group share the horizontal or X scale.